Iraivan Temple

-The San Marga Iraivan Temple is a Hindu temple dedicated to Shiva located on Kauai, an island in the state of Hawaii, USA.
+The San Marga Iraivan Temple is a Hindu temple dedicated to Shiva located on Kauaʻi, an island in the state of Hawaii, USA.
 "Iraivan" means "One Above All," and is one of the oldest words for God in the Tamil language.
 It is the first all-stone, white granite temple to be built in the western hemisphere whose construction began in 1990.
 The Iraivan Temple is located next to the Wailua River and 8 km from Mount Waialeale.
-It is maintained by the Saiva Siddhanta Church which is also known as Kauai Aadheenam and Kauai's Hindu Monastery.
+It is maintained by the Saiva Siddhanta temple which is also known as Kauaʻi Aadheenam and Kauaʻi's Hindu Monastery.
 The main murti, or worshipful icon, is a rare spathika Sivalinga, a pointed, six-faced 700-pound clear quartz crystal.

 Sri Trichy Mahaswamigal (d.
 2005) of Kailash Ashram, Bangalore, describes the temple's importance: "The Iraivan Temple is going to be to America what the temples of Chidambaram, Madurai, Rameshwaram, and other great Siva temples are to India."

 History

 The Iraivan Temple was envisioned by the founder Satguru Sivaya Subramuniyaswami, on February 15, 1975.
 He required that the temple be made without the use of machinery.

 In 1990, two swamis, Sri Sivaratnapuri Mahaswamigal and Sri Balagangadharanatha provided eleven acres of land outside Bangalore, India.
-The land served as a carving ground for 75 stone-carvers who hand-carved more than 4,000 blocks of granite to be transported to the temple site at Kauai.
-Beginning in 2001, the stone were shipped to Kauai and assembly begun by a team of silpi temple carvers under the direction of a master architect or sthapati.
-The 3.2 million pound temple is still under construction.
+The land served as a carving ground for 75 stone-carvers who hand-carved more than 4,000 blocks of granite to be transported to the temple site at Kauaʻi.
+Beginning in 2001, the stone were shipped to Kauaʻi and assembly begun by a team of silpi temple carvers under the direction of a master architect or sthapati.

 The current head of the project is Satguru Bodhinatha Veylanswami, successor to the founder.

+It was completed and consecrated in 2023 after a 33-year construction period.

+The temple was constructed using approximately 3.2 million pounds of granite imported from India and built according to traditional methods, without the use of modern tools or electricity.

+Following the August 2023 wildfires in Maui, members of the monastery facilitated connections between Hindu donors and local organizations involved in recovery efforts.